gustavares/cos-tutorial/TUTORIAL.md

 Nowadays, a common approach to architecture is to separate the front-end from the back-end, but for the purpose of this tutorial we are going to make our node app serve an `index.html` file.
 In a bigger context it would make sense to have this API living by itself as a microservice just to generate the COS URLs.

 To do:
-- serve index.html
+- create react app
 - api requests to generate urls
 - requests using the urls
 - request to fetch file list
-- html form to upload file
+- form to upload file
-- html file list
+- file list

 # References